ja-che/hidimstat/README.md

 ## References

+For de-sparsified(or de-biased) Lasso and its ensembling version:

 * Chevalier, J. A., Salmon, J., & Thirion, B. (2018). __Statistical inference
   with ensemble of clustered desparsified lasso__.
 In _International Conference on Medical Image Computing and Computer-Assisted Intervention_ (pp. 638-646).
 Springer, Cham.

+* Javanmard, A., & Montanari, A. (2014). __Confidence intervals and hypothesis
+  testing for high-dimensional regression__. _The Journal of Machine Learning Research_, 15(1), 2869-2909.

+* Zhang, C. H., & Zhang, S. S. (2014). __Confidence intervals for low dimensional parameters in high dimensional linear models__. _Journal of the Royal Statistical Society: Series B: Statistical Methodology_, 217-242.

+For Knockoffs and its aggregation version:

 * T.-B. Nguyen, J.-A. Chevalier, B.Thirion, & S. Arlot.
 (2020). __Aggregation
   of Multiple Knockoffs__.
 In Proceedings of the 37th International Conference on